Skip to content

 Having short cycles does not necessarily impact your fertility or health.
 As we mentioned previously: everything will depend on the reasons why you have short cycles.

-If health conditions can indeed lead to short cycles (PCOS, STDs, endometriosis) and have an impact on your fertility in the long term (PCOS and endometriosis are thus causes of infertility), it is possible that your cycle is naturally short.
+If health problems can indeed lead to short cycles (PCOS, STDs, endometriosis) and have an impact on your fertility in the long term (PCOS and endometriosis are thus causes of infertility), it is possible that your cycle is naturally short.
 This, without it having an impact on your fertility and your health.

 In general, we can only recommend that you follow your menstrual cycles over a few months and talk to a health professional to get their feedback and answers.
 You will also find, a little later in this article, our recommendations!